cardingshed/digitalgarden/content/stack/coding/VS Code/index.md

 ## Pre-requisites

-VS Code can be downloaded from [here](https://code.visualstudio.com/)
+VS Code Insiders can be downloaded from [here](https://code.visualstudio.com/insiders/) need the insiders build so the Jupyter notebook extension supports non-python kernels.

 ## Extensions